Select a question below to view answer.

 The observatory meets all guidelines of the Americans with Disabilities Act, and is fully accessible for persons with mobility restrictions.
 When one gets off the elevator at the lowest deck (400 ft level) there is a lift available to the left which enables all who are mobility impaired.

-Under Maine law, disabled veterans arriving at Fort Knox in vehicles displaying the Maine Disabled Veteran license plate will not be charged for admission to the Fort or the observatory.
+Under Maine law, disabled veterans arriving at Fort Knox in vehicles displaying the Maine Disabled Veteran license plate will not be charged for admission to the Fort or the Observatory.
+This counts as a free vehicle pass for the park.
+However, individual Observatory tickets must be purchased for all other members of the party.